MichaelRDube/Finished_Dice_Projects/README.txt

 die-rolling projects and run install_setup.sh
 (sudo ./install_setup.sh).

+MAKE SURE TO FULLY RESTART THE COMPUTER, or permissions may not be granted by install.sh as intended.

 This should install any libraries needed for the project on Ubuntu Linux and configure the camera settings to match training conditioins.